tobilobasalawu/Projects/README.md

     I designed an Amazon price tracker that monitors the price of items on Amazon and sends an email to users when there are significant changes

 - [Youtube Downloader(Python)](https://github.com/tobilobasalawu/youtubeDownloader):
    With Python, I created a tool that downloads videos directly from Youtube.
-It allows users to provide the URL of the video and when the download button is clicked it instantly downloads.
+It allows users to provide the URL of the video and when the download button is clicked it downloads instantly.